Worms in Dogs : Treating Your Dogs Intestinal Parasites

 time

-Worms can be a nuisance and can cause some pretty unpleasant problems, but dog worms are easier to treat and prevent than you might think.
-In this article, we’ll help you learn to identify symptoms of worms in dogs, effectively treat them, and most importantly, prevent worms from coming back.
+In this article, we'll help you learn to identify the symptoms of intestinal worms, how to treat them, and, most importantly, prevent worms from coming back.

 Types of Worms in Dogs

-There are several different types of worms in dogs that you should be aware of, but the most common types you’ll see in your dog’s gut are roundworm eggs and hookworm larvae.
+There are numerous types of worms in dogs that you should be aware of, but the most common types you'll see in your dog's gut are roundworm eggs and hookworm larvae.

 This aptly named parasite is shaped like a hook about the size of a penny and has multiple sets of teeth that allow them to latch onto the walls of your dog’s small intestine to feed on your dog’s blood.